Certainty Equivalent Calculation

 Using the Decision Tree Software for Certainty Equivalent Calculation

-Start the "Decision Tree Software" software.
-Then, click "Set up Criteria".
+Open the "Decision Tree Software", then click "Set up Criteria".

 Decision Tree Analyzer start screen opened to begin the worked example for computing the certainty equivalent of a startup investment decision.

-Once you click that button, you will be asked, if you want to use a regular single/multiple criteria analysis or a Cost-Effectiveness analysis.
+After you click that button, the software asks whether you want a regular single or multiple criteria analysis, or a Cost-Effectiveness analysis.
 Choose the first option.

 Payoff type selection dialog with regular single or multiple criteria analysis chosen for the certainty equivalent worked example.

-Once you click that button, you will be asked, if you want to use a regular single/multiple criteria analysis or a Cost-Effectiveness analysis.
+After you click that button, the software asks whether you want a regular single or multiple criteria analysis, or a Cost-Effectiveness analysis.
 Choose the first option.

 Criterion setup screen with Maximize selected and 'Money in the bank' entered as the objective name for the certainty equivalent example.

-Then click the "Proceed" button.
-You will be asked about the type of criterion.
+Now click the "Proceed" button.
+You will be asked what type of criterion you want.
 Select "Numerical Type".
-Please remember that, in order to use a Utility function, you need to use the Numerical type criterion.
+Keep in mind that to use a utility function, the criterion has to be the Numerical type.

 Criterion type dialog for 'Money in the bank' offering Subjective Type and Numerical Type cards; the Numerical Type is needed because utility functions require numerical criteria.

-Then you will be asked to enter the Minimum and the Maximum possible value of the "Money in the bank" from this decision context.
-Enter Minimum = -50,000 and Maximum = 400,000.
-Set Unit = $ (or any currency you prefer.
-That unit value has no impact on the calculation.
-It is just for the display purpose)
+Next you enter the minimum and maximum possible value of the "Money in the bank" for this decision.
+Set Minimum = -50,000 and Maximum = 400,000.
+Set Unit = $ (or any currency you like; the unit has no effect on the calculation, it is only for display).

 Numerical criterion details for 'Maximize Money in the bank' with Minimum minus 50,000 dollars, Maximum 400,000 dollars, and the 'I want to use a utility function' checkbox ticked.

-Then, when you click to proceed, you will see the utility function editor.
-The utility function editor lets you define a utility function in various ways.
-The easiest way is to use the visual drag and move builder as shown below.
+When you proceed, the utility function editor opens.
+It lets you define a utility function in several ways.
+The easiest is the visual drag-and-move builder shown below.

 Define a Utility function panel for 'Money in the bank' showing a default linear utility map from -50000 to 400000 dollars with Aspiration Level and Satisficing options at the top.